-Relatively few actual social harms were reported (Table 12).
+Relatively few social harms were reported (Table 12).
 This was partly due to CHiPs being careful to caution spouses about how to introduce HIVST to their partner and because HIVST kits were only left for absent partners of individuals aged over 18.
-In addition, there was a reluctance for community members to freely talk to CHiPs or the community representatives, the CABs, about negative social experiences.
+In addition, there was a reluctance for community members to speak freely with CHiPs or community representatives (CABs) about negative social experiences.
 In any case, women are usually advised not to discuss their marital challenges in public.
-One woman FGD respondent said incidents only come out in the open when they escalate into full blown confrontation.
+One female FGD respondent said that incidents only come out in the open when they escalate into full-blown confrontation.
 An adult man also observed that it is no longer a secret when individuals fight.
 Less severe social harms were harder to detect.
 We should note that social harms could be an outcome of any mode of HIV testing, but there are specific risks associated with HIVST as detailed in Table 12 and below.

-The reported social harms (Table 12) can be graded on a scale ranging from the less to more severe.
+Reported social harms (Table 12) can be graded on a scale ranging from less to more severe.
 Those perceived as less severe could become severe depending on how the incident evolves.
 The reported social harms ranged from mere invasion of privacy to emotional distress, deceit/forced HIV testing, threatening violence or actual violence, to separation of married couples.
-Some types were exacerbated by pre-existing conditions such as alcohol abuse and a history of gender based violence.
+Some types were exacerbated by pre-existing conditions such as alcohol abuse and a history of gender-based violence.

 Emotional distress was a commonly experienced social harm for men and women.
 It mainly resulted from the challenges people experienced coming to terms with an HIV-positive result, especially in situations where they were blamed by the partner or where they blamed the partner for infecting them.
-Discordancy was a challenge.
+Discordance was a challenge.
 For example, one discordant couple (the wife tested HIV-negative and the husband HIV-positive) were distressed by the discordant test results, which they found hard to accept.
 They called for help from the CHiPs.
 During the CHiPs household visit, the woman wept while the husband was equally distressed and kept pacing around the room.
-The wife finally pledged support to the husband who eventually started HIV-treatment.
-For a 17-year old domestic worker, her distress came about because she did not have someone to confide in and seek help from.
+The wife finally pledged support to the husband who eventually started HIV treatment.
+A 17-year-old domestic worker experienced distress because she did not have someone to confide in and seek help from.
 Having been asked to test by her employer, she felt she could not even seek care from the local health facility for fear of losing her job if her employer became aware of her HIV-positive status.

 Some wives used HIVST as an opportunity to know their husband's HIV status.
 In two cases, the wives attempted to take advantage of drunken husbands.
-Men also sometimes used the HIVST to force their wives or partners to test, sometimes proving their suspicions that their wife was HIV-positive.
+Men also sometimes used HIVST to force their wives or partners to test, sometimes proving their suspicions that their wife was HIV-positive.

-Although in community consultation meetings, suicide was anticipated to be a social harm, only one case of attempted suicide was recorded after a woman hit her husband for testing HIV-positive and infidelity ('cheating').
+Although in community consultation meetings suicide was anticipated to be a social harm, only one case of attempted suicide was recorded after a woman hit her husband for testing HIV-positive and infidelity ('cheating').